Grothendieck's period conjecture for Kummer surfaces of self-product CM type: Motivated version of the Grothendieck period conjecture

 Now, we answer the question (1) which is already known (cf. \cite[Ch.~IX]{AndreG}) $:$ \begin{prop} Let $n \geq 1$ be an integer and $E$ a CM elliptic curve over $\overline{\mathbb{Q}}$.
 Then the GPC holds for $h(E^{n})$. \end{prop} \begin{proof} It follows from Theorem \ref{CM} and Proposition \ref{power}. \end{proof}

 \begin{rem} As far as we know,\footnote{Huber and W\"ustholz proved the KZ period conjecture for ``1-motives'' \cite{HW}.
 Roughly speaking, their result ``corresponds'' to the GPC for linear relations of periods of 1-motives.} the GPC is unknown for the product of two non-isogenous CM elliptic curves.
-For more details, see \cite[Rem.~3]{Kah}, \cite[Rem.~7.14]{KSV}.
+For more details, see \cite[Rem.~3 (c)]{Kah}, \cite[Rem.~5.15]{KSV}.
 The weak version of the GPC\footnote{This is called the ``de Rham-Betti conjecture'' and is weaker than the MGPC.
 More precisely, for a smooth projective variety $X$ over $\overline{\mathbb{Q}}$, there is a chain of inclusions $Z_{X} \subseteq \Omega_{X} \subseteq \Omega_{X}^{\mathrm{dRB}} \subseteq \Omega^{\mathrm{And}}_{X} \subseteq \Omega^{\mathrm{mot}}_{X}$.
-We say that $X$ satisfies the de Rham-Betti conjecture if $\Omega_{X}^{\mathrm{dRB}} \cong \Omega^{\mathrm{And}}_{X}$.} is proved for products of ``elliptic curves'' (\cite{sv}, \cite{Kah}\footnote{Kahn proved the fullness conjectures for products of elliptic curves, expect the Ogus conjecture where an assumption on the base field is necessary.
+We say that $X$ satisfies the de Rham-Betti conjecture if $\Omega_{X}^{\mathrm{dRB}} \cong \Omega^{\mathrm{And}}_{X}$.} is proved for products of ``elliptic curves'' (\cite{sv}, \cite{Kah}\footnote{Kahn proved the fullness conjectures for products of elliptic curves.
 His result contains the Hodge, Tate, and dRB conjectures for them.
-His proof is ``more uniform'' than the previous proofs in known cases.}, \cite{KSV}\footnote{Kreutz-Shen-Vial proved $\Omega_{X} \cong \Omega^{\mathrm{And}}_{X}$ for $X$ a product of non-CM elliptic curves (\cite[Thm.~2]{KSV}) and also proved many results around the de Rham-Betti conjecture.}). \end{rem}
+His proof is ``more uniform'' than the previous proofs in known cases.}, \cite{KSV}\footnote{Kreutz-Shen-Vial proved $\Omega_{X} \cong \Omega^{\mathrm{mot}}_{X}$ for $X$ a product of non-CM elliptic curves (\cite[Thm.~5.13 (ii)]{KSV}) and also proved many results around the de Rham-Betti conjecture with coefficients.}). \end{rem}

 For the reader's convenience, we recall the following elementary facts: \begin{prop} Let $E$ be an elliptic curve over $\overline{\mathbb{Q}}$ and let $n \in \mathbb{Z}_{\geq 1}$. \begin{enumerate} \item $h(E^n) \cong \oplus_{i}\wedge^{i}(h_{1}(E)^{\oplus n})$. \item $\langle h(E^n) \rangle \cong \langle h(E) \rangle$. \item $\overline{\mathbb{Q}}(P(h(E^n))) = \overline{\mathbb{Q}}(P(h(E)))$. \end{enumerate} \end{prop} \begin{proof} $(1)$ Since $E^{n}$ is an abelian variety, $h(E^n) \cong \oplus_{i}\wedge^{i}(h_{1}(E^{n}))$.
 By K\"unneth formula, $h_{1}(E^{n}) = h_{1}(E)^{\oplus n}$.
 Note that $\wedge^{2}h_{1}(E) = \mathbb{L}$.
 Thus we get $(1)$.\\ $(2)$ By (1), $\langle h(E^n) \rangle \cong \langle \oplus_{i}\wedge^{i}(h_{1}(E)^{\oplus n}) \rangle \cong \langle 1 \oplus h_{1}(E) \oplus \mathbb{L} \rangle \cong \langle h(E) \rangle$.\\ $(3)$ By (1), $\overline{\mathbb{Q}}(P(h(E^n))) = \overline{\mathbb{Q}}(P(\oplus_{i}\wedge^{i}(h_{1}(E)^{\oplus n})) = \overline{\mathbb{Q}}(P(h_{1}(E) \oplus \mathbb{L})) = \overline{\mathbb{Q}}(P(h(E)))$.\\ \end{proof}